 In 1994, he won the title of Comedy Newcomer of the Year at the Hackney Empire and was soon spotted by Graham Linehan, one of the makers of Father Ted.
 The rest is history and Father Dougal Maguire was born.

-He was spotted by Graham Linehan, who was to cast him in Father Ted.
-In 1995 he appeared (as Father Dougal) in a Channel 4 ident and during Comic Relief on BBC1.
-This was followed by the more serious Big Bad World and the award winning short comedy film Flying Saucer Rock'n'Roll.
-He was in the UK version of "Whose Line is it Anyway?"
+Ardal's part in Father Ted was followed by roles in the more serious Big Bad World and the award winning short comedy film Flying Saucer Rock'n'Roll.
+He also appeared in the UK version of "Whose Line is it Anyway?"

 In 2000 Ardal starred in the comedy series My Hero, in which he played a superhero who juggled his world-saving duties with the crises of suburban living.
 He stayed in the role until early 2005 and was replaced by James Dreyfus in 2006.